DIOEK/Linux-Glossario/README.md

 INI file - is a configuration file for computer software that consists of plain text with a structure and syntax comprising key–value pairs organized in sections.
 Can hold de default config for a lot of thing inside said software.
 Some software can use conf, config or cnf extensions instead. https://en.wikipedia.org/wiki/INI_file

+telnet - TELNET is a type of protocol that enables one computer to connect to the local computer.
+It is used as a standard TCP/IP protocol for virtual terminal service which is provided by ISO.
+The computer which starts the connection is known as the local computer.
+The computer which is being connected to i.e. which accepts the connection known as the remote computer.
+During telnet operation, whatever is being performed on the remote computer will be displayed by the local computer.
+Telnet operates on a client/server principle. https://www.geeksforgeeks.org/computer-networks/introduction-to-telnet/

+telnet (command) - Telnet serves as a command line interface (CLI) tool that allows logging in and communication with a system through a TCP/IP network.
+Users can issue commands on a remote machine as Telnet users can log into a machine over a TCP/IP network with the use of Telnet addresses (e.g. telnet://user@hostname). https://www.geeksforgeeks.org/linux-unix/telnet-command-in-linux/